tifat58/dr-joint-learning/README.md

 Tusfiqur, Hasan Md, Duy MH Nguyen, Mai TN Truong, Triet A. Nguyen, Binh T. Nguyen, Michael Barz, Hans-Juergen Profitlich et al. "DRG-Net: interactive joint learning of multi-lesion segmentation and classification for diabetic retinopathy grading." arXiv preprint arXiv:2212.14615 (2022). https://arxiv.org/abs/2212.14615
+- Contains the training sciprts for classification and segmentation models for FGADR and EyPACS datasets
+- Scripts for Additional models and other datasets will be added soon.

 ## Installation